-This Missouri Humanities initiative is presented jointly through the State Historical Society of Missouri located on the campus of the University of Missouri – Columbia.
+This initiative is presented jointly through the State Historical Society of Missouri, located on the University of Missouri – Columbia campus.

 Dates and times for these discussions can be found below, or on our Events Calendar.
 For more information, email Marilyn Webster-Brown at firstname.lastname@example.org.